Hillcrest realizes technical proof of concept of high efficiency inverter - ExBulletin

 The company confirms promising advances designed to enhance EV performance

-Vancouver, British Columbia, November 25, 2021 / PRNewswire / -Hillcrest Energy Technologies (CSE: HEAT) (OTCQB: HLRTF) (FRA: 7HIA.F) (“Hillcrest” or “Company”), with clean innovation e-Mobility developers announce additional proof-of-concept (PoC) test results on Silicon Carbide High Efficiency Inverters (SiC HEI) to eliminate switching losses and increase switching frequencies without increasing temperature confirmed.
+Vancouver, British Columbia, November 25, 2021 / CNW / -Hillcrest Energy Technologies (CSE: HEAT) (OTCQB: HLRTF) (FRA: 7HIA.F) (“Hillcrest” or “Company”), with clean innovation e-Mobility developers have announced additional proof-of-concept (PoC) test results on Silicon Carbide High Efficiency Inverters (SiC HEI) to eliminate switching losses and increase switching frequencies without increasing temperature. confirmed.

 SiCHEI proof of concept